Four Ways to Turn Suffering into Service

 Kate became thoughtful and her face began to soften.
 ‘Yes,’ she said quietly, ‘perhaps it could.’
 Hope was born.
 Kate’s pain was on its way to being turned into strength.

-2. A Gift to Be Embraced
+2. A Tool To Be Used

 I’m the first to reach for the ibuprofen when I have a headache.
 We live in an era of great medical advancement and should be grateful for and make use of every remedy available.
 But when I read some of the classic spiritual authors on pain I see them approaching it from a different angle.
 For most of them, pain is a force God uses for our good and others’ good: